Writing memoir: Tips for Finding Your Memoir’s Theme — By Julia Scheeres

 Julia is the bestselling author of Jesus Land and one of our best memoir editors on Reedsy.
 She luckily accepted our offer, and leaves us with some great nuggets of wisdom on finding your memoir's theme.
 Memoir authors, this is for you.

 My students often look stricken when I ask them this question:“What’s your memoir about?”

 I don’t blame them – I also struggled with this question, even after my memoir was published.
 During dozens of radio interviews about Jesus Land, the host — who frequently didn’t have time to read my book – would bluntly ask: “So, what’s your book about?” and expect a zippy answer.
 I so dreaded that question.
 How was I supposed to reduce a 350-page book down to a single sentence or word?

 “What’s your memoir about?” is also a confusing question because it can be answered two ways.
-The asker may merely want to know the general plot, or story arc, of your book.
-But usually she’s curious about something deeper — the emotional story you’re trying to convey.
+The asker may merely want to know the general plot, or story arc, of your book, which you probably had figured out a long time ago.
+But she’s also usually curious about something deeper — the emotional story you’re trying to convey.
 Not just the what, but the why.

 It was only in honing my sound bytes for radio interviews that I understood what my theme was.
 “Jesus Land is about the unbreakable bond between a brother and sister.”
 That’s the emotional story.
 The longer version hints at the plot: “Jesus Land is about the unbreakable bond between a brother and a sister raised in a hostile environment.”

 Like me, you may not be able to put your theme into words until after several drafts of your book.
 But if you’re able to sort it out beforehand, you’ll waste a lot less time with superfluous events and characters.